ferhatabd/FAStoryKit/README.md

 }
 ```

 - The datasource asks for the Stories to be displayed.
-Only thing that needs to be done is the return an array of the __FAStory__ objects.
+Only thing that needs to be done is to return an array of the __FAStory__ objects.

 ```swift
 extension YourVC: FAStoryDataSource {